 Over the last 40 years, Enochs’ sculptures have found homes across the globe.
 His work is included in numerous private and public collections, including FWMoA’s.
 Enochs is also prolific in the realm of public art, with 30 sculptures around the world, 16 of which are represented by their maquettes in the exhibition.
 Static Energy brings together the public and the private work from Enochs’ oeuvre, placing new works of art next to maquettes for sculptures created decades before.
 For the first time, work from the past four decades of Enochs’ dynamic career have been brought together and can be experienced at once.

-This exhibition is curated by Elizabeth Kilmer, Exhibition Content Coordinator, and Amanda Shepard, Vice President & COO at the Fort Wayne Museum of Art and is supported by a grant from the Edna Foundation Fund.
+This exhibition is curated by Elizabeth Kilmer, Exhibitions Content Manager, and Amanda Shepard, Vice President & COO at the Fort Wayne Museum of Art and is supported by a grant from the Edna Foundation Fund.

 October 8: An Evening with Dale Enochs, 5-7:30pm - SOLD OUT

 Meet Dale and learn about his impressive career with an artist lecture at 6pm.
 Enjoy cash bar and free museum admission.
 The event is limited to the first 40 registrants.

 October 15: Facebook Live with Dale Enochs, 7pm

 Join the artist and FWMoA Curators for a virtual conversation.
 Tune in to theFWMoA Facebook page at 7pm.

 November 5: Curator’s Tour, 12:15pm